 Businesses are on the lookout for talented workers to fill their open vacancies.
 Post-COVID-19, the market for talent has evolved towards an on-demand flexible workforce model.
 How do you tap into flexible talent your business needs?

 People have always been important to businesses.
 That hasn’t changed.
 But what has changed is the pace of change in markets and therefore business models.
 It means your organization must find a different blend of skills almost every year.
 The ability to shape supply-chain and workforce to ‘get the jobs done’ today makes the difference between fast growth businesses and those left behind.

 Businesses Today Face a Perpetual Talent Gap

-Generally, that’s not how it feels if you’re looking for a job; Sometimes, it’s as if every job is being chased by a coachload of other people, and rarely do the job specs tell the whole story!
+Generally, that’s not how it feels if you’re looking for a job; Sometimes, it’s as if every job is being chased by a hundred other people, and rarely do the job specs tell the whole story.

 The Talent Sourcing Situation Today

 Talent Sourcing is the business of finding the best people, at affordable prices, in the right place—and at the right time.
 It’s a people business, but as work habits and lifestyles change (further encouraged by the global pandemic), organizations are ever more reliant on technology to connect people with jobs.

 The demand from organizations large and small to find smarter ways of managing and sourcing talent has fostered a rather uncivilized piranha-like feeding frenzy for prospective suppliers of talent, technology and advisory-services.
 It’s also spawned a long list of different methods and systems being used to meet talent requirements – MSP, RPO, VMS, FMS, SOW.
 New digital marketplaces and task-fulfilment platforms are two more to add to the list.
 Companies are no longer short on buying options, but most are already swamped with technology and still lack clarity as to what a good solution looks like.